borgbase/docs.borgbase.com/faq/index.md

 ### All connections to a BorgBase repo fail with an error immediately.

-If you get `Permission denied (public key)` or `Connection closed by remote host.
-Is borg working on the server?`, it is almost always a problem with SSH keys.
+If you get `Permission denied (public key)`, `Connection closed by remote host.
+Is borg working on the server?` or get asked for a *password* (as opposed to Borg *passphrase*), it is almost always a problem with SSH keys.
 Double-check the following to debug further:

 1. Have you already assigned a SSH key to the repo on [BorgBase.com](https://www.borgbase.com) and is this the same key you are using locally?  *BorgBase* will show the key's SHA256 fingerprint in *Account > SSH Keys*.
 You can compare this to your local fingerprint like this: